lmalms/sequence-learners/m5/README.md

 # Next steps
-- Improve EDA plotting
+- Fix lagged sales features -- using diff when I should be using shift!
-- Add lagged and rolling sales and price features
+- Add lagged price features
 - Start record of leaderboard performance
 - Data preprocessing with polars - WIP but cool to learn the API